lchski/flowratio-local/README.md

       on page load, and store that as the active tab in localstorage.
 Each second, read from localstorage and ensure this tab is still active.
       Otherwise blank out and ask user to refresh to reset to this tab.
-- [ ] What happens if one desires to adjust lambda while using flowratio?
-Maybe the lambda rate needs to be stored along with the ping time everywhere.
+- [x] What happens if one desires to adjust lambda while using flowratio?
+Maybe the lambda rate needs to be stored along with the sample time everywhere.
-      (That lets us translate the ping into "1/lambda minutes of work")
+      (That lets us translate the sample into "1/lambda minutes of work")
+- [ ] If flowratio has been off for a long time it will sit in a blocking loop to generate all the "off" samples.
+It might be possible to generate a single "off" sample with a fat lambda instead.
+How big of a problem is it?
+Someone starting up flowratio after a year with a lambda of 45 minutes will have 12,000 "off" samples generated.
+I'm going to say that this is not going to be a problem for at least six months.

 ### Fun refactoring